 To move rapidly within a track, press and hold the SEEK/SKIP bar.
-Press the ►►I side to move forward.
+Press the ▶▶ side to move forward.
 You will see CUE in the display.
-Press the I<< side to move backward.
+Press the ✓ side to move backward.
 You will see REW displayed.
 Release the bar when the system reaches the point you want.

-Each time you press and release the ►►I side of the SEEK/SKIP bar, the system skips forward to the beginning of the next track.
-Press the I◄◀ side to skip backward to the beginning of the current track.
+Each time you press and release the ▶▶ side of the SEEK/SKIP bar. the system skips forward to the beginning of the next track.
+Press and release the ◄ side to skip backward to the beginning of the current track.
 Press it again to skip to the beginning of the previous track.

 REPEAT - To activate the Repeat feature, press and release the RPT button.
 You will see RPT in the display.
 The system continuously replays the current track.
 Press the RPT button again to turn it off.

 RANDOM PLAY - This feature, when activated, plays the tracks on the CD in random order, rather than in the order they are recorded on the CD.
-To activate Random Play, press the RDM button.
+To activate Random Play, press and release the A. SEL/RDM button.
 You will see RDM in the display.
 The system will then select and play tracks randomly.
-This continues until you deactivate Random Play by pressing the RDM button again.
+This continues until you deactivate Random Play by pressing A. SEL/RDM again.